patryck100/clothing-e-commerce/README.md

 This is a React project to represent a full e-commerce clothing shopping.
 The application displays a collection of clothes divided by category that allows the user to preview the first 4 items of each category.
-The user can add or remove items to the cart, sign in and sign out, and pay for the items in the checkout page (using a test card provided in the application).
+The user can add or remove items to the cart, sign in and sign out, and pay for the items on the checkout page (using a test card provided in the application).

 User authentication
 * The application uses google firebase to authenticate and store user data